Max Muncy Preview, Player Props: Dodgers vs. Braves

 Braves Pitching Rankings

-- The pitching staff for the Braves has a collective 9.5 K/9 to pace MLB.
+- The Braves pitching staff is No. 1 in the league with a collective 9.6 strikeouts per nine innings.

-- The Braves' 3.83 team ERA ranks fourth among all league pitching staffs.
+- The Braves have a 3.82 team ERA that ranks third among all league pitching staffs.

-- The left-hander's last time out was on Saturday against the San Francisco Giants, when he went six innings, surrendering two earned runs while giving up six hits.
+- The right-hander last appeared on Tuesday against the Colorado Rockies, when he threw six innings, allowing four earned runs while giving up eight hits.

-- The 29-year-old has put up a 2.85 ERA and 8.9 strikeouts per nine innings across 10 games this season, while giving up a batting average of .262 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.